CivicSpleen/ambry_sources/README.rst

 This module supports the Ambry ETL framework by providing a file format for storing data and a collection of import routines for other file formats

+The message Pack Rows file format consists of a compressed collection of arrays, in message pack, followed by a dictionary of metadata, also in Message Pack.
+The format efficiently stores tabular data and associates it with metadata, with a few special features for use with data that can come from a variety of sources.

+For instance, data a Fixed Width text file may not have a the column titles -- headers -- in the first row, so the file can store a schema in metadata.
+Other files, such as those that originate in Excel, may not have their headers on the first so the MPR file can specify a later row to be the start of data.

+This module also includes classes for guessing the datatypes of each column, determining where the first row of data begins, and computing statistics.

 Source File Configuration
 -------------------------